weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

   language="py"
 />

+RAG functionality is now available through a different `generate` submodule.
+Converting a search query to a RAG query is as simple as changing the submodule, and supplying the required generative parameters.

-RAG functionality is now available from within each search, through an additional argument.
-Grouped task, for example is like this:
+So a grouped task, for example looks like this:

 <FilteredTextBlock
   text={PythonCode}